 Parenting a teen’s digital life can be daunting, which is why we offer caregivers meaningful ways to set guardrails with their teens on TikTok.

-Our Family Pairing features let parents link their TikTok account to their teen’s to enable a variety of content and privacy settings.
+Our Family Pairing features let parents link their TikTok account to their teen’s to enable a variety of content, privacy, and well-being settings.
 We encourage caregivers to discuss the Family Pairing features with their teens, and explain why they choose to turn them on.
+Even without Family Pairing enabled, parents can help their teens enable our app’s Screen Time offerings, including Daily Screen Time and Restricted Mode, which are protected by a passcode set by the parent or guardian.
 These settings may vary depending on your region and version of the app.

 Safety and privacy tools

 We invest in tools and resources to help parents, guardians, and families support their teens online.
-Learn more about the settings that let you manage your family’s TikTok experience.
+Learn more about settings you can enable to manage your family’s TikTok experience, including controls like filtering comments, blocking accounts, setting screen time limits, and disabling video downloads.
+View tools

 Online safety: 5 tips from teens